 [SYStem:] NAME? {; | NL}

-Return the model number of selected load module.
+Returns the model number of the load.

 This command is for reading the model number of the load.
-If no module is operating, the display will display "NULL".
 The model number length is limited to 5 characters.
-The model number will be returned as per Table 24.
+The model number will be returned as per Table 8-19.